ACM Operating Systems Review

 Dartmouth Digital Commons Citation

 Kotz, David and Nieuwejaar, Nils, "Flexibility and Performance of Parallel File Systems" (1996).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3088.